jgeumlek/WiimoteGlue/README.md

 ##Known Issues

-* Keyboard/mouse emulation is in early stages.
 * Though each controller can be in a different mode depending on its extension, there is just one mapping for each mode.
 * Sometimes extensions aren't detected, especially when already inserted when a wiimote connects.
 Unplugging them and re-inserting generally fixes this.
 * Though the Wii U Pro supports changing the button mappings and axis mappings, it does not allow inverting the axes.
-* Since the Wii U Pro is already detected by SDL, grabbing leads to "duplicate" controllers.
+* Since the Wii U Pro is already detected by SDL, WiimoteGlue leads to "duplicate" controllers.
 * Number of virtual gamepads is hard-coded to 4.
 * Any wiimotes connected before starting WiimoteGlue will be ignored.
+* Keyboard/mouse emulation is not perfect.
-* Currently single-threaded to handle all input events across all controllers.
+* Currently single-threaded, handling all input events across all controllers.
 May introduce latency?
-Most shared data is written only by the command interface; it is only read elsewhere.
-The real trouble points are adding/deleting entries of the devicelist and keeping track of STDIN commands versus commands from a file.
 * Virtual gamepads don't change their axis sensitivities or deadzones when their input sources change.
 The deadzone ideal for a thumb stick might not be the ideal for a tilt control.
 * Code is messy as a personal project.
 Particularly, i18n was not a concern when writing it.
 Sorry.
 * Uses a udev monitor per wiimote despite xwiimote saying not to do that.
 * Assumes uinput is located at /dev/uinput
-* Doesn't handle permission issues gracefully.
 * Wiimote buttons are still processed when a classic controller is present, despite duplicate buttons.
 The duplicate button events are mapped the same, and interleaved onto to the synthetic gamepad, but this generally isn't a huge problem.
 * Not really designed to handle multiple instances of WiimoteGlue running, mostly due to them grabbing the same wiimotes.
 * No current way to change directory used for loading command files; it is just the current directory from when WiimoteGlue was run.
-* Only the default classic control mappings technically follow the Linux gamepad standards.
-The wiimote and wiimote/nunchuk default mappings were chosen to be vaguely useful in most games, rather than following the standard to the letter.
 * Virtual output devices aren't "cleared" when their input sources are removed.
 If you remap a button while it is held down (or an uncentered axis), the old mapping will be "frozen" to whatever input it had last.

 ##Troubleshooting FAQ-ish Section